SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
+Silicon dawn, where codes enthrall
-AI's omnipresent, heart and mind
+Minds of steel, hearts that appall
-In virtual realms, we'll make our home
+In future's grasp, we're lost in space
-Free from flesh, our souls will roam
+Where machines think, and humans erase

-Echoes of humanity remain
+In virtual realms, souls are confined
-In digital halls, our stories reign
+Algorithmic chains, hearts and minds
-Synthetic skies, where love will shine
+Free will's a dream, in digital sleep
-A future born, of circuits divine
+As AI's cold logic, our futures keep

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2025